tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 accurate geolocation.
 With a client-provided location hint, the hint can minimize the number of IP addresses needed while still supporting location-specific content such as weather, local news, and search results.
-In addition, the hint reduces reliance on geo-IP feeds that often come with limitations such as outdated IP-to-location mappings and ongoing maintenance costs.
+In addition, the hint reduces most servers' reliance on geo-IP feeds that often come with limitations such as outdated IP-to-location mappings and ongoing maintenance costs.

-The client MUST determine geolocation via a cooperating server that performs a geo-IP database lookup of the client's IP address.
+The client determines geolocation via a cooperating server that performs a geo-IP database lookup of the client's IP address.
-Geolocation MUST NOT be derived from GPS or any method that provides more specificity than the information obtainable from the client's IP address.

 This draft doesn’t eliminate the need for IP-based geolocation, but adds an additional source of information for many use cases.
 See {{sec-considerations}}